Sean Cate

 This Barely Eaten Vegetable is a Key Longevity Secret for Okinawans Living in the Blue Zone

 The southern islands of Japan are home to the Okinawans, a community known for their extraordinary longevity.
 Referred to as the “land of immortals” in the past, Okinawans have lower rates of cancer, heart disease, and dementia compared to Americans, with women on the islands living longer than any other women on the planet.1 The Okinawans’ longevity can be attributed to various factors, including their strong social connections and sense of purpose in life.
-However, one key element that stands out is their unique diet, with a particular emphasis on a food that is often passed over: the purple sweet potato.
+However, one key element that stands out is their unique diet, with a particular emphasis on a type of food that is often passed over: the purple sweet potato.

-The Okinawans Lifestyle for Longevity
+The Okinawans’ Lifestyle for Longevity

 Okinawans have established a lifestyle and environment that promotes long and healthy lives.
 They embrace an “ikigai,” a strong sense of purpose in life that provides them with clear roles and responsibilities well into their 100s.2 This sense of purpose keeps them active and engaged.
 Furthermore, Okinawans rely on a plant-based diet consisting of stir-fried vegetables, sweet potatoes, and tofu.
 Their meals are high in nutrients and low in calories, toting overall health and longer life.3